-Graduates of the Certificate in Artificial Intelligence program should be able to:
+Graduates of the Artificial Intelligence Certificate program should be able to:

 CERTIFICATE IN AI PLO #1: Identify how AI tools can support business decision-making and operations.

 CERTIFICATE IN AI PLO #2: Explain the role of data-driven insights in predicting trends and informing strategies.